Dmarcoux111/SRTM_Viewer/README.md

 *note, I would include the entire tif file in source, however github permits me from uploading anything above 100mb.
 Take it up with Mr. Git.

+Main resource for the project was '3D Engine design for Virtual Globes', by Patrick Cozzi and Kevin Ring.

+-Improvements that could be made...
+  -convert to wgs84 ( chapter 2 )
+  -handle LOD better at the poles ( chapter 4 )